andrew-d/goscrape/README.md

 [![Godoc](http://img.shields.io/badge/godoc-reference-blue.svg?style=flat)](https://godoc.org/github.com/andrew-d/goscrape)

-goscrape is a structured scraper for Go.
+goscrape is a extensible structured scraper for Go.
 What does a "structured scraper" mean?
-In this case, it means that you define what you want to extract from a page in a structures, hierarchical manner, and then goscrape takes care of splitting up the input page.
+In this case, it means that you define what you want to extract from a page in a structured, hierarchical manner, and then goscrape takes care of pagination, splitting the input page, and calling the code to extract chunks of data.

 The architecture of goscrape is roughly as follows:

-- A single request to start scraping (from a given URL) is called a scrape.
+- A single request to start scraping (from a given URL) is called a *scrape*.
-- Each scrape consists of some number of pages
+- Each scrape consists of some number of *pages*.
-- Inside each page, there's 1 or more "blocks" - some logical method of splitting up a page into subcomponents.
+- Inside each page, there's 1 or more *blocks* - some logical method of splitting up a page into subcomponents.
 By default, there's a single block that consists of the pages's `<body>` element, but you can change this fairly easily.
-- Inside each block, you define some number of "pieces" of data that you wish to extract.
+- Inside each block, you define some number of *pieces* of data that you wish to extract.
 Each piece consists of a name, a selector, and what data to extract from the current block.